Nuxt.js

 const posthogClient = posthog.init(runtimeConfig.public.posthogPublicKey, {

-api_host: runtimeConfig.public.posthogHost || 'https://app.posthog.com',
+api_host: runtimeConfig.public.posthogHost || 'https://us.i.posthog.com',

 capture_pageview: false, // we add manual pageview capturing below